trufflesuite/ganache/src/packages/ganache/README.md

                                         will cause ganache to behave differently than production environments.
                                                                                     [boolean] [default: false]

-  --chain.allowUnlimitedInitcodeSize    Allows unlimited initcode sizes while debugging.
+  --chain.allowUnlimitedInitCodeSize    Allows unlimited initcode sizes while debugging.
 Setting this to true
                                         will cause ganache to behave differently than production environments.
                                                                                     [boolean] [default: false]